 Overall, the study was a resounding success, opening the door for more in-depth research.
 It was determined the next step would be to determine how long a treatment plan would need to be in order to be effective for long term results and how early on those with a predisposition to early onset familial Alzheimer’s would need to start taking CBD in order to help avoid damage to the receptors caused by the disease.

 Research such as these studies has been fueled by the legal hemp market.
 As consumer demand for hemp products grows, so does the need to understand how hemp and the individual cannabinoids found within it impact our daily lives.
 And with federal legalization, research teams have easier access to biomass than ever before.
-Even individual brands, such as CBD American Shaman, are active in promoting scientific research for the sake of consumer education.
+Even individual brands, such as CBD Southlake, are active in promoting scientific research for the sake of consumer education.

 CBDV and HHC Now Available In Southlake, TX